Above, Great Bear Park

 Specs: Summit elevation: 7000′; Base elevation: 6200′.
 4 Lifts: 1 triple, 2 doubles, 1 mitey-mite.
 Uphill capacity: 2300/hr.
 Terrain Mix: 40-40-20.
 Longest Run: 5280′.
 Season: usually early December to late March, Wed-Sun.
 Night skiing Fri & Sat.
 Rentals & Lessons.
 Annual Snowfall: 150″.
 Snowmaking: 30%.

 The SKInny: The Black Hills “other” ski area, Deer Mountain is a bit of a throwback.
 Whatever you call it, skiers agree that it is a top quality experience.
-Lifts tend to crawl, plenty of snowboarders, but there is also plenty of room.
+Lifts tend to crawl, lots of kids, but there is also plenty of room.
 Some off-piste stuff.
 Wanderers will be ok, hotshots too.
-The real target is beginners and intermediates.
+The real target is beginners and intermediates…let’s hope it reopens, not likely until at least 2019.

 Terry Peak, Lead • 400 skiable acres on 1100′ vertical